-Time In Lieu is not a payroll term and is often confused with payroll leave types.
+Time Off In Lieu is not a payroll term and is often confused with payroll leave types.

 Updated: April 2024

-Time in lieu is not generally recorded in a payroll system as it is an internal arrangement between the manager/employer and the employee to keep overtime in check.
+Time off in lieu of overtime (TOIL), also called Time in lieu (TIL) is not generally recorded in a payroll system as it is an internal arrangement between the manager/employer and the employee to keep overtime in check.
 There could be a company policy, a clause in the employment agreement or simply a verbal agreement between parties made regarding issuing and using TOIL.
 This can easily be recorded in the manager's diary and doesn't affect the employee's usual pay, therefore does not affect payroll and should be recorded outside a payroll system.

 Is TOIL the same as Alternative Leave?